Back to Blog

 Frequently Asked Questions

 What time does Yonaka typically take the stage?
 Doors usually open around 7:00 PM for O2 Forum Kentish Town gigs.
-Supporting acts, if any, typically start around 7:30 PM or 8:00 PM, performing for about 30-45 minutes.
-Yonaka, as the headliner, would then be expected to take the stage between 9:00 PM and 9:30 PM, concluding their set around 10:45 PM or 11:00 PM, depending on the curfew.
+Supporting acts, if any, typically start at around 7:30 PM or 8:00 PM, lasting for about 30-45 minutes each.
+Yonaka, as the headliner, is generally expected to take the stage between 9:00 PM and 9:30 PM, with the show concluding around 10:45 PM to 11:00 PM.

 How long is the concert?
-The total concert duration, including any support acts and intermissions (though unlikely for this genre), is typically around 2.5 to 3 hours.
-Yonaka's set itself usually lasts between 1 hour 15 minutes and 1 hour 30 minutes.
+The total concert duration, including any support acts and the headliner's set, typically runs for approximately 3 to 3.5 hours.
+Yonaka's own set usually lasts around 75 to 90 minutes.

 Photography and video policies?
-Standard policy at the O2 Forum Kentish Town is that small, non-professional cameras and mobile phones are usually permitted for personal use.
-However, professional cameras with detachable lenses, video cameras, and any recording equipment are strictly prohibited.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use.
+However, professional cameras with detachable lenses are usually prohibited.
+Flash photography is almost always forbidden.
 Always check the venue's specific policy closer to the date.

 What's the refund policy?
 Refunds are typically only offered if the event is cancelled.
-If an event is rescheduled, tickets are usually valid for the new date, or a refund window will be announced.
-Always refer to the ticket seller's terms and conditions for precise details.
+If the event is rescheduled, tickets are usually valid for the new date, with refunds only available if the rescheduled date is not suitable for the ticket holder (terms may vary).
+Always refer to the terms and conditions of your ticket vendor.

 Parking situation near O2 Forum Kentish Town?
-Parking in the immediate vicinity of the O2 Forum Kentish Town is extremely limited and often restricted to residents or disabled bays.
-On-street parking is scarce, and charges can be high.
-It is strongly advised to use public transport.
+Parking is extremely limited and often costly in the immediate vicinity of the O2 Forum Kentish Town.
+On-street parking is scarce and subject to strict time limits and charges.
+It is highly recommended to use public transport.
+Nearby car parks, like those in Camden, are available but can be expensive and fill up quickly.

 Top Tips for Yonaka at O2 Forum Kentish Town